adityaimamz/family-tree/README.md

 WarisanAI is a full-stack, privacy-first family archive for preserving relationships, stories, photos, timelines, and family memories inside private `FamilySpace` workspaces.

-The project started from a family tree application and has evolved into a SaaS-lite prototype: a public landing page, authenticated FamilySpace app, role-based editing, platform operator console, PostgreSQL-backed family records, uploads, and AI-assisted archive drafting.
+The project started from a family tree application and has evolved into a SaaS-lite prototype: a public landing page, authenticated FamilySpace app, role-based editing, invite-based onboarding, platform operator console, PostgreSQL-backed family records, uploads, and AI-assisted archive drafting.

 > Public visitors see the landing page at `/`.
 Authenticated users manage private family archives inside `/app/:spaceSlug/*`.